Monday, December 26, 2016

 And finally to all the seed growers and seed keepers without whom this would not be written.

 Many people expressed their sadness at the farm closing and my relocating to Colorado.
 Of course it is sad when a beautiful community hub like Gaia Gardens disappears.
 Many of us understand how beneficial a vibrant and welcoming farm can be to a neighborhood.
-Of course it is sad to have so many people are deprived of the opportunity to stop by the farm and dip into a dynamic oasis of fertility and human interactions.
+Of course it is sad to have so many people deprived of the opportunity to stop by the farm and dip into a dynamic oasis of fertility and human interactions.

 It is sad for me to no longer be able to hold a place for community to gather.
 For me the farm was way more than growing food.
 Just like a Café is more than just about coffee.
 These places always serve an essential function in the building of community.
 People need to interact socially for some fundamental soul nourishment.
 On a farm, people also get to interact with a vibrant and self-reflective ecosystem.
 Together with the farm, we learn.
 How to grow food.
 How to grow as people.
 How to grow as community.